 Aperol Spritz

-Make It a Mocktail: Use Gruvi Non-Alcoholic Prosecco in place of the wine and Lyre’s Non-Alcoholic Italian Spritz in place of the liqueur to try a booze-free version of this drink.
+Make It a Mocktail: Use Gruvi Non-Alcoholic Prosecco in place of the sparkling wine and Free Spirits Non-Alcoholic Aperitivo in place of the bitter liqueur to try a booze-free version of this drink.

 Riedel Extreme Cabernet Wine Glasses, Set of 4, Clear, 28.22 ounces